kellybirr/tracing-demo/README.md

 ```

 ## How do I make this work in my code?
 I know what you're thinking.
-This example is intended for developers, but most of what you've read to this point has been; infrastructure, configuration and deployment.
+This example is intended for developers, but most of what you've read to this point has been: infrastructure, configuration and deployment.
 We all love DevOps these days, don't we?!?

 The good news is that adding OpenTelemetry to your code is simple and probably takes less time than the scratch Kubernetes configuration does.

 *NOTE: My code uses [Serilog](https://serilog.net/) to enhance the default ASP.Net Core logging.
-This is not required, I just like it better.
-I especially love it when combined with [Seq](https://datalust.co/seq) by [Datalust](https://datalust.co/), which I can't recommend highly enough, and pairs beautifully with distributed tracing.
-That's outside the scope of this example though.*
+This is not a requirement for tracing, I just like it better.
+I especially love it when combined with [Seq](https://datalust.co/seq) by [Datalust](https://datalust.co/).
+I highly recommend the combination of Serilog and Seq for distributed systems.
+For an excellent introduction to Serilog and Seq, check out [C# Logging with Serilog and Seq - Structured Logging Made Easy](https://www.youtube.com/watch?v=_iryZxv8Rxw) by IAmTimCorey on YouTube.*

 ### 1) Install Packages
 You need to install some OpenTelemetry NuGet packages into your project(s).
 The simplest way to see the packages needed is to look in my two sample service projects.